Fireye04/Obsidian-new/Main/Nike's House GAME 301 Pitch.md

 		- greatly flawed, which is reflected in player choices.
 	- Nike
 		- Friend
 		  - largely supportive if a little egotistical
 		  - has problems and flaws of their own
 			   - may be explored or not based on player choices
 - Confidence
+	- main mechanic in act 1
 	 - represents Flynn's control over their circumstances
 		  - many dialogue options will cost confidence
 	 - vulnerability costs confidence and thus control
 	 - choose to
 		  - spend confidence to improve their situation
 		  - save it and risk the situation worsening
 - Reputation
 	 - secretly tracked through act 1
 	 - act 2 confidence is completely removed
 	  - face the consequences of your actions without mechanics to save you
- - pathing determined solely by reputation after act 1
+	 - pathing determined solely by reputation in act 2
 - act 3
 	 - both mechanics return
 	 - offers Flynn a chance at redemption
 	 - comes full circle mechanically
 - Demo of act 1 is playable now
 	 - Linux & windows
 	 - fireye.coffee/projects/nikes-house
+	 - Demo concepted & developed in the ludum dare 57 game jam